-How to Grow and Harvest Asparagus at Home
+The Best Way to Grow, Care for, and Harvest Asparagus at Home

 How to Grow Asparagus

 Few home gardeners plant asparagus from seed; most start with existing root systems divided from established plants, called crowns, which look like a collection of long, skinny tubes branching off a central nub.
-Plant your crowns about five inches deep and 12-18 inches apart, according to the University of California Small Farm Program in full sun, well-drained soil, and with the crown bud pointing up.
-Though the plant comes in male and female varieties, most sellers offer all-male varietals, which yield thicker stems and a more generous harvest—since the plant doesn't put energy toward making seeds.
+Plant your crowns about five inches deep and 12 to 18 inches apart, according to the University of California Small Farm Program in full sun, well-drained soil, and with the crown bud pointing up.
+Though the plant comes in male and female varieties, most sellers offer all-male iterations, which yield thicker stems and a more generous harvest, since the plant doesn't put energy toward making seeds.
 If you're the plan-ahead type, you can plant asparagus—a perennial—in the fall, and it will stay dormant until the spring; otherwise, plant the crowns in early spring for a March or April harvest, say Jess Brandeisky and Nick Delmar of Fernbrook Farms in New Jersey.

 Though white asparagus, with its milder flavor, may seem like a specialty purchase at the supermarket, it's not: Traditional green asparagus turns white when grown in the dark, since, without sunlight, there's no photosynthesis.
-The simplest way to create white asparagus is with a blanching box: Use 1 x 12 cedar planks to build a 3-foot-by-2-foot rectangle secured with three countersunk galvanized screws at each joint, and use two more 1 x 12 boards—each 36 inches long—to cover the top, creating a bottomless box that you can place over your plants when they begin to sprout.
-Caulk or tape the seams between the boards inside so no light enters and mound up dirt around the bottom of the box when you place it in your garden.
+The simplest way to create white asparagus is with a blanching box: Use 1 x 12 cedar planks to build a 3 x 2 rectangle secured with three countersunk galvanized screws at each joint, and use two more 1 x 12 boards—each 36 inches long—to cover the top.
+This creates a bottomless box that you can place over your plants when they begin to sprout.
+Caulk or tape the seams between the boards inside so no light enters and mound up dirt around the bottom when you place it in your garden.
 Adding a handle to one of the long sides makes it easier to lift the box and check the progress of your stalks.